Approximated-Inc/nextjs-custom-domains/README.md

 If you are using the pages router, it is likely [that using the `getServerSideProps` approach](pages/index.tsx) would be the best for you.

 The reason for this is that you usually want to run the domain checking code on the server, before you render your pages.
-This is especially true when you want to use that subdomain to further authenticate the request.
+This is especially true when you want to use that custom domain to further authenticate the request.

 Using `getServerSideProps` allows you to create logic that you can then pass down as props to your page components.
 Keep in mind that `getServerSideProps` can only be used on top level pages and not inside components.
 If you want to localize the logic to a component, and keep that logic on the server, consider using the app router and "React Server Components".